Maryam-Sikander/ReAct-Multi-Hop-Reasoning/README.md

 > Can another model notice that the current trajectory is not sufficient before the agent commits to an answer?

-The project is inspired by work on reasoning verification and judging, including [SAFE](https://arxiv.org/abs/2604.01993) and [Rowen](https://arxiv.org/abs/2402.10612)
+The project is inspired by work on reasoning verification and judging, including [SAFE](https://arxiv.org/abs/2604.01993) and [Reasoning Court](https://arxiv.org/abs/2504.09781)

 ## Implementation

 ### ReAct Agent

 The agent follows the usual Thought / Action / Observation format.